 If you live in the area and haven’t yet visited the new Woodward Corner Market in Royal Oak, get there ASAP!
 We have been loving the store and have already found so many great local products that we hadn’t seen before.
 They’re really doing things right, and the store itself makes for such a nice shopping experience!

 We’ll be doing a demo at Woodward Corner at the end of the month to show how we make this chocolate bark.
 Stay tuned for more details!
-In the meantime, check out the two other local products we’ve featured this year:

 Now back to the recipe...